 Nourish your relationships

-Juggling a busy work life and personal life can leave little time for friends or family.
+Juggling busy work life and personal life can leave little time for friends or family.
 It’s important to prioritize the relationships in your life – after all, you likely worked hard to nurture them over the years, so you shouldn’t neglect them now.
 Make sure you find ways to pencil in time with friends in your quest to find balance.
 Schedule a bi-weekly brunch to catch up or start a group chat to stay connected.

 Schedule your time